APS 8 feature areas

 • Resource swimlanes

-• Drag-and-drop reschedule
+• Drag-and-drop rescheduling

 • Critical path overlay